 Person killed in fiery crash along I-12 Wednesday morning

-BATON ROUGE - At least one person is dead after a vehicle crashed into trees along I-12 and burst into flames Wednesday morning.
+BATON ROUGE - A person died after a vehicle crashed into trees along I-12 and burst into flames Wednesday morning.

 The wreck was first reported around 8:30 a.m. on I-12 East between Millerville Road and O'Neal Lane.
-Sources said at least one person was dead at the scene.
+The victim was pronounced dead shortly after paramedics arrived.

 Video from the area showed a massive plume of smoke at the scene.

 Trending News